tliron/opengl-3d-vision-bridge/README.md

 			gl_Position.y = vertex.y * y_factor;
 		}

-2. If you're using the immediate rendering API, you can reverse the Y axis via the projection matrix.
+2. If you're using the immediate rendering API (you shouldn't!), then you can reverse the Y axis via the projection matrix.
+Note that this will *also* reverse the direction of polygons for culling, which you can easily fix: `glCullFace(flip ?
+GL_FRONT : GL_BACK)`.

 3. If you really can't be bothered with modifying your drawing routines to support "flipping," as a last resort you can render your whole scene to an an FBO (Frame Buffer Object) and then "flip it" when rendering